HL7/davinci-ra/input/pagecontent/dcc.md

 | Numerator| The numerator population includes closed historic gaps, net news, and closed suspected gaps.|
 {: .grid}

-- Closed gaps are patients with confirmed coding gap and have an eligible encounter diagnosis during the current clinical evaluation period.
+- **Closed gaps** are patients with confirmed coding gap and have an eligible encounter diagnosis during the current clinical evaluation period.
-- historic gaps open are defined as patients with an eligible encounter diagnosis outside of the current clinical evaluation period and have coding gaps that are open.
+- **Historic gaps open** are defined as patients with an eligible encounter diagnosis outside of the current clinical evaluation period and have coding gaps that are open.
-- historic gaps closed are defined as patients with an eligible encounter diagnosis outside of the current clinical evaluation period and coding gaps are closed.
+- **Historic gaps closed** are defined as patients with an eligible encounter diagnosis outside of the current clinical evaluation period and coding gaps are closed.
-- suspected open or closed gaps are determined using payers/vendors' internal suspecting algorithms.
+- **Suspected open or closed** gaps are determined using payers/vendors' internal suspecting algorithms.

-###  $ra.evaluate-measure Operation

-*Describe and provides details on [$ra.evaluate-measure] operation.*

-{% include img-portrait.html img="evaluate-measure-payer-to-provider.png" caption = "Figure 14-1: Evaluate Measure - Payer to Provider" %}

-{% include img-portrait.html img="evaluate-measure-payer-server.png" caption = "Figure 14-2: Evaluate Measure - Payer Server" %}

-{% include img-portrait.html img="evaluate-measure-provider-server.png" caption = "Figure 14-3: Evaluate Measure - Provider Server" %}

 ###  Example Digital Condition Category
 Figure 4-2 is a Venn diagram that shows the condition catetory measure population using a hiearchical condition category code, HCC189 "Amputation Status, Lower Limb/Amputation Complications" as an exmaple.